Meet Our Founder and Director

 Clients describe Shobhana as warm, encouraging, and nonjudgmental.
 She listens closely and actively, but doesn’t fit the stereotype of the near-silent therapist.
 As one client put it, “This feels more like a conversation.”

-Services Currently Offered: Individual and Couples Therapy, Life Coaching.
+Services Currently Offered: Works with Individuals and Couples.
+Offers Life Coaching.
 Shobhana is half South Asian and has a particular interest in the experience of first-generation Americans and multicultural families.

 Carol is trained as both a psychotherapist, and art therapist, along with a 15 year background as a community health nurse is rural, urban and international settings.
 Sometimes we struggle to find words for our experiences.
 Sometimes words are not enough.
 Art therapy uses images, artmaking and metaphors to provide an alternative way of communicating and expressing anxiety, pain or emotions as a result of trauma, abuse, depression and other debilitating health conditions.
 Creating art can help us see situations from different perspectives and bring new understanding and insight.
 Artmaking can help us imagine a new way forward.
 Artistic ability is not necessary to participate in art therapy so it is a resource available to anyone.